Sourcing Monitors to Monitor Your Sourcing: Strategies to Manage Shilling and Shirking by Supply Chain Auditors

-Multinational corporations (MNCs) hire auditors to assess their business partners’ compliance with quality, working conditions, and environmental standards.
+Multinational corporations (MNCs) hire auditors to assess business partners’ compliance with quality, working conditions, and environmental standards.
 Independent third-party auditors are widely assumed to outperform second-party auditors employed and thus controlled by MNCs.
-Synthesizing literatures on auditor independence and outsourcing decisions, we compare how independence and control can affect auditor performance.
-Using proprietary data from a global apparel brand, we find that second-party auditors outperform independent third-party auditors, and that third-party auditors’ performance improves when MNCs concurrent source audits, using both second- and third-party auditors.
-However, both second- and third-party auditors perform better with more independence from the entities they audit—specifically, when auditing factories most recently audited by a different firm.
-These findings yield important insights for more effective monitoring of business partners.
+However, outsourcing audits to third parties creates agency problems that can likewise undermine auditor performance.
+Synthesizing literatures on auditor independence, agency theory, and sourcing, we compare the implications for auditor performance of four sourcing strategies: insourcing, outsourcing, concurrent sourcing, and rotational sourcing.
+Using proprietary data from a global apparel brand, we find that insourced second-party auditors outperform outsourced third-party auditors and that third-party auditors’ performance improves when MNCs concurrently source audits, using both second- and third-party auditors.
+We also show that both types of auditors perform better when MNCs rotate auditing firms.

 JEL Classification: M11, M14, M42, M54, J81